 Iris Companion Plants

 Companion planting is the practice of combining plants that benefit each other.
-Sometimes companion plant help each other resist diseases and pests.
+Sometimes companion plants help each other resist diseases and pests.
 Some companion plants benefit the taste and scent of each other.
 Other plant companions simply benefit each other aesthetically.

 While irises won’t affect the flavor or pest resistance of their companions, they do fit beautifully into almost every garden.
 Iris tubers take up very little room in the garden and don’t compete with many plants for space or nutrients.